obss/trapper/README.md

 ### Compatibility with HuggingFace Transformers

-**trapper extends transformers!**
+**Trapper extends Transformers!**

-While implementing the components of trapper, we try to reuse the classes from the transformers library as much as we can.
-For example, trapper uses the models, and the trainer as they are in transformers.
-This makes it easy to use the models trained with trapper on other projects or libraries that depend on transformers library (or pytorch in general).
+While implementing the components of trapper, we try to reuse the classes from the Transformers library as much as we can.
+For example, trapper uses the models, and the trainer as they are in Transformers.
+This makes it easy to use the models trained with trapper on other projects or libraries that depend on Transformers (or pytorch in general).

-We strive to keep trapper fully compatible with transformers, so you can always use some of our components to write a script for your own needs while not using the full pipeline (e.g. for training).
+We strive to keep trapper fully compatible with Transformers, so you can always use some of our components to write a script for your own needs while not using the full pipeline (e.g. for training).

 ### Dependency Injection and Training Based on Configuration Files

-We use the registry mechanism of [AllenNLP](http://github.com/allenai/allennlp) to provide dependency injection and enable reading the experiment details from training configuration files in `json` or `jsonnet` format.
+We use the registry mechanism of [AllenNLP](http://github.com/allenai/allennlp) to provide dependency injection and enable reading the experiment details from the configuration files in `json` or `jsonnet` format.
 You can look at the
 [AllenNLP guide on dependency injection](https://guide.allennlp.org/using-config-files)